StefanosTouf/ultimocker-5000/README.md

 # Ultimocker
-A simple containerized application for mocking active routes and pinging, usefull as a quick to set up and disposable testing utility.
+A simple containerized application for mocking active routes and pinging, usefull as a quick to set up, and disposable testing utility.

 ## Getting started